yuvaneai/RAK-PVM/README.md

 CUDA_VISIBLE_DEVICES=0 python main.py
 ```

-The downstream classification stage is conducted for 100 epochs with a batch size of 128 on a single NVIDIA RTX PRO 6000 GPU.
+The downstream stage uses 100 epochs and a batch size of 128.